NicoJuicy/XmlPatch/README.md

-JSON Patch for .NET (Web API / clients)
+XML Patch for .NET (Web API / clients)
 =======================================

+This library is based on https://github.com/KevinDockx/JsonPatch and uses a XML syntax with respect to the RFC 6902 standard.

+Below is the original documentation for Json

+===

 JSON Patch (JsonPatchDocument) RFC 6902 implementation for .NET to easily allow & apply partial REST-ful service (through Web API) updates from any client (portable class library).